-These Cornish Hens are served with a wonderful low carb cranberry sauce for the perfect celebratory meal!
+These Cornish Hens are served with a wonderful cranberry sauce for the perfect low carb celebratory meal!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CornishHenHolidays #CollectiveBias

 These Tyson® All Natural Premium Cornish Hens are individually bagged – which really protects them from freezer burn!
 They are minimally processed with no artificial ingredients, added hormones or steroids.
 Well that's a relief!
 If the weather is mild enough where you live you can crank up the grill and cook them outside – we have cooked a whole chicken that way but these would be even easier!
 You could even fit them in the slow cooker!!

 The instructions also suggested basting with butter so I chopped up some fresh parsley, mashed it into three tablespoons of softened butter and added some salt and black pepper.
 Then I dolloped a spoonful over the top of the hens and roasted for one hour, basting with the butter every 20 minutes.

 While the hens were cooking I made some low carb cranberry sauce.

-I microwaved the green beans according to the pack instructions, and served the Tyson® All Natural Premium Cornish Hens whole with the beans and the cranberry sauce!
+I microwaved the green beans according to the pack instructions, and served the Tyson® All Natural Premium Cornish Hens whole, with the beans and the cranberry sauce!
 It was a perfect meal!